 -

-Write down the Log-Likelihood Function: Taking the natural logarithm of the likelihood function converts the product into a sum, which is easier to differentiate:
+Take the natural logarithm to obtain the log-likelihood function l(λ).
+This simplifies the product into a sum, which is easier to differentiate:

 -